 Things The Teachers and Peers Need To Know and Understand

 If you expect deaf learners to process a lot more text quickly than their peers, it will put them at a disadvantage.
-It can be really exhausting, and dealing with subtitles on PowerPoint slides isn’t an easy task.
-It will help the learners to engage if simple slides with one topic are provided at a time, and a clear lesson outline in plain language with glossaries can help them to engage better.
-This approach will be extremely beneficial and valuable for deaf students, and other students with additional needs.
+It can be exhausting, and dealing with subtitles on PowerPoint slides isn’t an easy task.
+It will help the learners engage if simple slides with one topic are provided at a time, and a clear lesson outline in plain language with glossaries can help them engage better.
+This approach will be highly beneficial and valuable for deaf students, and other students with additional needs.

 Providing Inclusive Teaching and Convenient Learning Elements

-There are few things that can be maintained for their convenience during online classes via video call, which are-
+Few things that can be maintained for their convenience during online classes via video call, which are-

 - Keeping the speaker’s face visible, and having a light on their face rather than behind the head.
 Also, speaking at a steady pace, and taking pauses between important points helps.